 A tireless campaigner for his own vision of a utopia marked by peace and togetherness, Pete Seeger's tools were his songs, his voice, his enthusiasm and his musical instruments.
 A major advocate for the folk-style five-string banjo and one of the most prominent folk music icons of his generation, Seeger was also a political and environmental activist.
 He died Monday at age 94.
 His grandson, Kitama Cahill Jackson, said he died of natural causes.

-Ron Esposito welcomes Doug Yeager to WVXU’s studio to talk about Josh White’s career.
+Ron Esposito welcomed Doug Yeager into WVXU’s studio to talk about Josh White’s career.
 Yeager represents the estate of Josh White and is also Josh White, Jr.’s manager.
-This one-hour special will air two days before Josh White’s birthday on February 11th.
-White was born one hundred and five years ago in 1914.
+This one-hour special originally aired on February 9, 2019, two days before Josh White’s birthday on February 11th (1914).